 Positive effects of mobile phones in our life

 Besides the dark part of mobile technology, in the form of phones, tablets, and notebooks, is making our lives better than ever before.
 It does this in many ways, not the least of which is making communications routine.
 We can be in touch with those we need to reach, whether work-related or personal in nature.
 Mobile technology has changed the way we do business for the better.

-We have more information in our hand than at any time in history.
-It has become second nature to quickly look up helpful resources for whatever activity we need to do.
+Mobile phones have changed the way we live our lives.
+Now, not only can they help us stay connected with friends and family over social media or talk to someone on a video call without paying for data usage, but they also make everything from booking hotels and cabs to capturing memories easier than ever before thanks to their built-in cameras!
+We have more information in our hands than at any time in history.
+It has become second nature to quickly lookup helpful resources for whatever activity we need to do.
 Our gadgets can even anticipate what information we need and present it to us when it is most useful.

-Healthcare providers can review home medical tests from anywhere and make crucial changes to the patient’s care.
+Healthcare providers get a quick medical opinion, through medical apps like this one, or they can review home medical tests from anywhere and make crucial changes to the patient’s care.
 Medical staff members can receive pacemaker tests remotely using a phone and change the programming of the device to address changes in the patient’s condition.
 Doctors can see intricate diagnostic images on phones and find conditions that need immediate treatment, all while the patient is comfortable at home.